361: GALACTIC/ZYGON/SPACE/MISSILE FIRING WAR CHARIOT (1979-81):

 (3) 361 SPACE WAR CHARIOT:

 This version is a bit of an anomaly.
-A couple of online stores referred to it by this name and in reality its a Zygon War Chariot blue & white chassis version with either two white or a red and white spacemen.
+A couple of online stores referred to it as a Space War Chariot but in reality its a Zygon War Chariot blue & white chassis version with either two white or a red and white spacemen.
 Its defining characteristic however is the plain cardboard box.

 The other variant has two white spacemen.